 Skip to main content

-They've also got some of the best entertainment at sea, with their Oasis Class ships allowing guests to watch Broadway-style musicals and high-diving acrobatic spectaculars at the AquaTheatre.
+They've also got some of the best entertainment at sea, with their Oasis and Icon Class ships allowing guests to watch Broadway-style musicals and high-diving acrobatic spectaculars at the AquaTheatre.

-After the debut of Wonder of the Seas in 2022, Royal Caribbean's fleet was increased to 26 ships at sea, with 4 more scheduled for delivery between 2024 and 2026.
-The most notable of the ships is the much anticipated Icon of the Seas, which will be the first new class of ship launched by Royal Caribbean since the Quantum Class in 2014.
+After the debut of Star of the Seas in 2025, Royal Caribbean's fleet increased to 29 ships at sea, with 4 more scheduled for delivery between 2026 and 2028.

 In this comprehensive guide, we provide an overview of the cruise line, as well as information regarding booking a Royal Caribbean vacation, onboard amenities, dining, destinations, and other helpful tips that will enhance your cruise experience.